Chasing Truth: Chapter 3

 Mari hadn’t laughed so much in months.
 Her shoes had long since been kicked off as she was swung up into countless arms and danced across the cool grass.
 It had truly taken a village to raise her after her mother died and many of the men who twirled her around had cherished her and treated her as their own daughter.

-She squeezed Paul tight as she pulled back from the last dance.
+She squeezed Kai tight as she pulled back from the last dance.
 In those rare moments between dances, she reminisced and caught up with old friends.
 Women she went to high school with were enthralled by her tales of college.
-Children that once barely reached her knees now wrapped their arms around her waist and proudly recanted their adventures in mischief.
+Children that once barely reached her knees now wrapped their arms around her waist and proudly recalled their adventures in mischief.
 The longer she spent out in the torch lit backyard, the more settled she felt.
 This was home.
 This was family.

 Food had been shoved into her hand at some point.
-She strongly suspected it was Todd who’d done it but she didn’t complain.
+She strongly suspected it was Keon who’d done it but she didn’t complain.
 She was tearing the last bit of meat from her rib bone when Mayor Iago nudged her.

 “You look like you’re having a great time.”